-This Strategic Research and Innovation Agenda (SRIA) for the railway sector in Europe sets out how a new programme of technical and operational innovation can transform the railways' contribution to mobility in Europe, addressing the needs of railway users, the economy and society, and to the protection of the natural environment.
-The SRIA has been produced on behalf of the sector by its European Technology Platform, ERRAC (European Rail Research Advisory Council).
+This Strategic Research and Innovation Agenda (SRIA) for the railway sector in Europe sets out how a new programme of technical and operational innovation can transform the railways' contribution to mobility in Europe, addressing the needs of railway users, the economy and society, and protect natural resources and the environment.
+The SRIA has been produced on behalf of the sector by its European Technology Platform, ERRAC1 (European Rail Research Advisory Council).